devops329/devops/instruction/gitHubReleases/gitHubReleases.md

 Do the following:

-1. Modify your GitHub Action workflow for `jwt-pizza` so that it creates and uses a version number.
+1. Review your GitHub Action workflow for `jwt-pizza` to see how it creates and uses a version number.
 1. Modify your GitHub Action workflow for `jwt-pizza` so that it automatically creates a tag and version that represents the production release.

 Go to the associated Canvas assignment and submit a screenshot of the resulting release.
 This should look something like this: